 I like when things stay relaxed even when a lot of effort has been put into the preparation.
 A long awaited meeting with friends and colleagues is almost always memorable.
-It is nice to follow how some dishes can get trendy among friends when someone succeed with it once.
-If you once manage to cook a nice risotto, everybody is soon asking the recipe and making it at home.
+It is nice to follow how some dishes can get trendy among friends when someone succeeds with it once.
+If you once manage to cook a nice risotto, everybody is soon asking for the recipe and making it at home.

 What excites you about tomorrow?

 Long weekend, holidays coming up!